sadit/SimilaritySearch.jl/joss/paper.md

 Our `SearchGraph` is based on the Navigable Small World (NSW) graph index [@malkov2018efficient] using a different search algorithm based on the well-known beam search meta-heuristic and small node degrees based on Spatial Access Trees [@navarro2002searching].
 The details are studied in [@ruiz2015finding; @tellez2021scalable], and its auto-tuned capabilities in [@simsearch2022].

 ## Alternatives
 @malkov2014approximate [@malkov2014approximate] add a hierarchical structure to the NSW to create the Hierarchical NSW (HNSW) search index.
-This index is a main component of popular libraries ^[https://github.com/nmslib/hnswlib; https://github.com/nmslib/nmslib; https://github.com/facebookresearch/faiss]. @nndescent11 introduce NN Descent method, which uses the graph of neighbors as index structure; it is the machinery behind PyNNDescent^[https://github.com/lmcinnes/pynndescent], which is behind fast computation of UMAP non-linear low dimensional projections.^[umap]
+This index is a main component of popular libraries ^[https://github.com/nmslib/hnswlib; https://github.com/nmslib/nmslib; https://github.com/facebookresearch/faiss]. @nndescent11 introduce NN Descent method, which uses the graph of neighbors as index structure; it is the machinery behind PyNNDescent^[https://github.com/lmcinnes/pynndescent], which is behind fast computation of UMAP non-linear low dimensional projection [umap].
-Recently, @scann2020 introduces the scann index for inner product based metrics; it is fast and accurate implemented in a well maintained library.^[scann]
+Recently, @scann2020 introduces the scann index for inner product based metrics; it is fast and accurate implemented in a well maintained library.[scann]

 [umap]: <https://github.com/lmcinnes/umap> UMAP repository
 [scann]: <https://github.com/google-research/google-research/tree/master/scann> ScaNN repository